pedroig/Parkinsons-Disease-Digital-Biomarker/README.md

 [Automated Extraction of Digital Biomarkers using A Hierarchy of Convolutional Recurrent Attentive Neural Networks](https://www.synapse.org/#!Synapse:syn10922704/wiki/471154)

-#### 2.4 Unsupervised Learning

-The idea was to apply unsupervised learning on the raw data and verify separability between the two target labels.
-However, the bottleneck for this approach was the lack of a similarity function computationally inexpensive enough to make it viable: [Dynamic Time Warping](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Unsupervised_Learning/dynamicTimeWarping.py) despite the attempted optimizations is too expensive; even the simple [Euclidean Distance](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Unsupervised_Learning/precomputeEuclideanDistances.py) is not fast enough.
-For this reason, this model was dropped.

 ### 3 Extra

 #### 3.1.
 Testing features